Most dogs love dairy products and this includes cow’s milk along with things such as cream and ice cream.

 The simple answer is maybe.
 Dogs have a tendency to enjoy human foods and, like other human foods, evaporated milk should only be given to a dog in moderation.
 It is important to understand that many dogs are lactose intolerant and drinking cow’s milk or concentrated versions of cow’s milk, such as evaporated milk, can cause stomach upsets.

-Can dogs drink evaporated milk?
+Can dogs have evaporated milk safely?

 If you want to give your dog evaporated milk as a treat, it’s important to do so in moderation and monitor their reaction.